 I’ve become good friends with Jim Dietz, pictured above, through the Flying Irish Running Club.
-One of the original members of the Flying Irish, Jim is well-known and respected.
-Besides the club’s Thursday runs, I’ve attended many events and get-togethers over the years in which Jim was also involved.
+One of the original members of the Flying Irish, Jim is well-known and active in several running clubs.
+I’ve attended many events and get-togethers over the years in which Jim was involved.
 He runs a business just north of Spokane called Dietz Christmas Tree Farm.

 Unable to run because of an injury, I watched the race while taking photos of my running club co-members.
 When Jim came into view, I noticed several things he should be doing to run faster, so I yelled at the top of my lungs, “Lift your knees, Jim!
 Don’t swing your arms so much!
 Lean into the wind!
 Pass that guy in front of you!
 Put your shoulders back!”